BrettEastman/audio-transcriber/README.md

 - `start.sh` activates the backend venv, boots `main.py`, waits a few seconds, then runs `npm run dev`.
 - Press `Ctrl+C` once to stop both servers.

-## Contribution & deployment notes

-- Keep the backend S3/Cloud storage credentials out of the repo—use environment variables when you plug in hosting.
-- For CI/contribution: run `backend/main.py` (with coverage) and `npm run check` inside `frontend`.
-- Build the frontend static assets via `npm run build` and host them behind any static asset server that proxies to the FastAPI API.
-- Document new features in this README and refresh `/frontend/src/lib/components` docs as needed.

-## Share/Showcase guidance

-- To share on LinkedIn or GitHub: highlight the browser-first audio workflow, mention the Svelte store integration, and point contributors to:
-  - `frontend/src/lib/api.ts` for upload logic,
-  - `frontend/src/lib/stores/transcription.ts` for state management,
-  - `backend/main.py` for the transcription pipeline.
-- Encourage contributors to add tests or UI polish, then open pull requests with clear changelog entries.

 ## Troubleshooting

 - Permissions errors when running `npm install` usually mean you need a clean Volta/node install.
-- If uploads fail, open `backend/main.py` logs for `whisper` errors and verify the frontend uses the right endpoint via the `.env` settings in `frontend/src/lib/api.ts`.
+- If uploads fail, open `backend/main.py` logs for `whisper` errors and verify the frontend is pointing to the correct backend endpoint in `frontend/src/lib/api.ts`.